apache/iotdb/docs/UserGuide/Advanced-Features/Alerting.md

 The user defines a trigger by creating a Java class and writing the logic in the hook.
 Please refer to [Triggers](Triggers.md) for the specific configuration process and the usage method of `AlertManagerSink` related tools provided by the Sink module.

-The following example creates the `org.apache.iotdb.trigger.AlertingTriggerExample` class, Its alertManagerHandler member variables can send alerts to the AlertManager instance at the address of `http://127.0.0.1:9093/`.
+The following example creates the `org.apache.iotdb.trigger.AlertingExample` class, Its alertManagerHandler member variables can send alerts to the AlertManager instance at the address of `http://127.0.0.1:9093/`.